 Like any other power of attorney, these are serious legal documents that give away a significant amount of legal authority.
-You have to get these right before they are needed.
+You have to get these items properly drafted before they are needed.
 The whole purpose is to be there when you cannot speak for yourself.

 You don’t get a second chance at these documents, and you don’t get a chance to clarify any ambiguity.
 Let a lawyer do this, and get the advice that a computer program cannot give you.

 This is a great thing you can do to make life easy on your family after you pass away. it is not a legally binding document.
 It just makes their life easy!
 We suggest everyone write a simple letter that explains where everything is – bank accounts, financial documents, etc.

 We provide a detailed outline of what you should put in such a letter here.
 Read that blog post and feel free to copy and paste it into your own letter.